 “Fucking…what the fuck.”
 She blinked dazedly.
 Everything was limned in a buzzy white aura.

 “I know who I am.”
-She strode confidently toward the rip between worlds.
+She strode toward the rip between worlds.
 “Put a cork in your Mr. Miyagi bullshit.”

 Shame and regret surged through her, growing stronger with each step.
 She kept her gaze fixed on the portal; she didn’t want to look Atriya in the eye.
 She couldn’t see his expression, but still—she could feel it.